iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 * Change the sticky transition time
 * Define the z-index of the sticky header
 * Set an entrance effect for your sticky menu
+* Write your notification bar announcements in different languages - we support both LTR and RTL formats
+* NEW!
+New and improved dashboard - The new MSM dashboard will help you manage your notification bars, top bars, and sticky menus better.
+* NEW!
+Disable the sticky menu - You now have the option to disable sticky menu features if you want to use only top bars or welcome bars.

 = Welcome Bar Pro Features =
-* Multi Welcome Bar - Create a separate notification bar for different pages based on page targeting rules (E.g. seperate notification bar for different languages, different product categories and much more)
+* Multi Welcome Bar - Create a separate notification bar for different pages based on page targeting rules (E.g. separate notification bar for different languages, different product categories, and much more)
+* NEW!
+Countdown timer ⏳ -  Add a countdown timer in your notification bar for that much-needed sense of urgency.
+This new countdown timer notifications bar feature can really increase your conversion rate because it creates a sense of scarcity and urgency on your promotions.
-* Display your floating bar at bottom position
+* Display your floating bar at the bottom position
 * Change the height of the sticky notification bar
 * Open redirect link in a new tab
 * Show your notification bar just on mobile or desktop
-* Show your notification bar on scroll or after a few seconds
+* Show your notification bar on a scroll or after a few seconds
 * Set an expiry date for your welcome bar, including settings a timezone
 * Display your floating notification bar on specific pages
-* New: You can set a thank you screen which appears after the button is clicked (can be used for coupons or any other message you want to show your visitors after they click on the button)
+* You can set a thank you screen which appears after the button is clicked (can be used for coupons or any other message you want to show your visitors after they click on the button)
-* New: Add a rel Attribute to your notification bar button
+* Add a rel Attribute to your notification bar button

 But wait, there's more 😉